mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 - Cr2000 for drugs

-The Travellers are then free to enjoy the show and mingle backstage afterwards, where they meet one of the sector’s biggest musicians and party all night.
+The Travellers are then free to enjoy the show and mingle backstage afterwards, where they meet one of the sector's biggest musicians and party all night.
 Guests, including Travellers, then retire to Fairlight for continued festivities.